Sophie B. Hawkins: Career

 Also in 1998, Hawkins's record company, Sony Music, delayed the release of her third album.
 Its executives were unhappy with the finished product and wanted Hawkins to rework some of the material.
 In particular, they insisted that Hawkins remove a banjo track from one of the songs.
 Unwilling to compromise her artistic integrity, Hawkins refused to accommodate them.
 After a lengthy battle between Hawkins and the company, the album, Timbre, was eventually released in 1999, though Sony declined to promote it.
 Hawkins subsequently left the label and founded her own label, Trumpet Swan Productions.
 In 2001, Timbre was re-released on Hawkins's label, now as a two-disc set that contained new songs, demos, remixes, and videos.
 Her first independently recorded and released album, Wilderness, was released in 2004.

 In 2012, Hawkins starred as Janis Joplin in the play, Room 105, which was written and directed by her longtime girlfriend and manager, Gigi Gaston.
 After another long hiatus, she released her fifth album of all-new material in 2012, titled The Crossing.

-On April 4, 2013, Hawkins appeared as herself on the TV series Community in the episode "Herstory of Dance", performing "Damn I Wish I Was Your Lover" and "As I Lay Me Down" during the community college's "Sophie B. Hawkins Dance", so named because students confused her with Sadie Hawkins.
+On April 4, 2013, Hawkins appeared as herself on the TV series Community in the episode "Herstory of Dance", performing "Damn I Wish I Was Your Lover" and "As I Lay Me Down" during the community college's "Sophie B. Hawkins Dance," so named because the character “Britta” confused her with Susan B. Anthony in an attempt to compete with a Sadie Hawkins Dance.

 In 2019, Hawkins completed a sold-out tour around the U.S.; the same year she also appeared on the German TV show Night Grooves, singing several songs, discussing her past, and showing off her drumming talent.

 Personal life

 Hawkins has two children, Dashiell (b.
 2008) and Esther Ballantine (b.
 2015).
-Esther was conceived using an embryo she had frozen 20 years earlier.
+Esther had been conceived 20 years earlier and frozen as an embryo.

-In an interview with Rock Cellar Magazine in 2012, Hawkins said that she identified as omnisexual.
+In an interview with Howard Stern, Hawkins said that she identified as omnisexual.
 Although there were rumors she had dated Martina Navratilova and Jodie Foster, she denied those, saying, "I've never met any of the women I'm supposed to have had affairs with."

+In 2012, Hawkins and Gigi Gaston shared a house in Venice, California.